Skip to main content

 • communicate their decision (whether by talking, sign language or any other means)

 As capacity relates to specific matters and can change over time, capacity should be reassessed as appropriate over time and in respect of specific treatment decisions.
-Decision makers should note that the MCA test of capacity should be used whenever assessing a patient’s capacity to consent.
+Decision-makers should note that the Mental Capacity Act test of capacity should be used whenever assessing a patient’s capacity to consent.

-Is a core principle that underpins the act.
-In brief, it stresses that any act done or decision made on behalf of an individual who lacks capacity, must be done or made in their best interests.
+Best Interests is a core principle that underpins the act.
+In brief, it stresses that any act done, or decision made on behalf of an individual who lacks capacity, must be done or made in their best interests.
 This principle covers all aspects of financial, personal welfare, health care decision-making and actions.

 Everything that is done for or on behalf of a person who lacks capacity must be in that person’s best interests.
-The act provides a checklist of factors that decision makers must work through in deciding what is in a person’s best interests.
+The act provides a checklist of factors that decision-makers must work through in deciding what is in a person’s best interests.
 A person can put his or her wishes and feelings into a written statement if they so wish, which must be considered by the decision maker.
 Also, carers and family members have a right to be consulted.
-In order to document and structure this process in a formal and clear way, RDaSH in collaboration with the Local Authority have developed a best interest checklist “Pro forma (Form MCA 2)” as a means of ensuring that all the statutory requirements are covered.
+In order to document and structure this process in a formal and clear way, the trust in collaboration with the local authority have developed a best interest checklist pro forma (form Mental Capacity Act 2) as a means of ensuring that all the statutory requirements are covered

-Staff should also refer to the trust’s Mental Capacity Act 2005 Policy.
+Colleagues should also refer to the trusts’ Mental Capacity Act (2005) policy.

 • the criminal offence of ill treatment or neglect applies to children who lack capacity